 FOR MORE COAT RACKS PLEASE BROWSE THROUGH WWW.CENCITY.NL AND SEND A MESSAGE.

 This item was sold at www.cencity.nl

 Amazing brutalist sculpture from the sixties, located in my home town!

 Iconic original sixties Symfoni pendant by Preben Dahl for H. Følsgaard Elektro, Copenhagen. ” Hi Harry, I have received the lamp today and I have to say is marvelous!
 Concerning the packing, You are a wizard !
 Thank you again for helping us have another beautiful lamp in our house!” ( Sold to an Amsterdam customer )

 In the early fifties, the sons of Mariano Guzzini founded a small Italian company, ‘Harvey Creazioni’.
 The name is a reference to Harvey, the invisible imaginary friend of James Stewart in the film ‘Harvey’ ( 1950 ).
 After first producing artistic brass objects, the production later was supplemented by the manufacture of lighting equipment in plastic.
 This big pole light with huge globe on top has become a well-known design icon of the 20th century.
 It is made of a Chrome-plated metal base and pole, the sphere is made of perspex.
 These lamps evoke a warm atmosphere of light thanks to the diffused material of the spheres.

-Sold and shipped to Switzerland.
+Sold and shipped to the US.